tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * In 1.15.2 or higher there is a new 'continue' boolean flag that you can use in spawn rules.
 If this is set to true then if the rule succeeds it will not prevent execution of further rules (which it normally does by default)
 * In 1.19 the 'category' check for biomes is gone.
 Instead, there is the much more flexible 'biometags' test that can check for biome tags

+## Changelogs

+Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **10 May 2023:**
+  * New 'addscoreboardtags' keyword for spawner.json and spawn.json.
+With this you can add scoreboard tags on each entity spawned by this rule
+  * New 'scoreboardtags_all' and 'scoreboardtags_any' conditions for spawn, experience, loot, special, and summonaid.
+These will test if all or any of the given tags are present on the entity
+  * New 'nodespawn' action for spawn, special, and summonaid.
+This will prevent the mob from despawning
+  * New 'time', 'height', and 'light' keywords which are supported wherever the corresponding min/max versions are supported.
+Using these keywords you can do more precise testing on the specific values.
+The wiki will contain more documentation on this
+  * The 'daycount' keyword now also supports this new expression syntax.
+Using this you can now do things like: 'spawn zombies for two days every 10 days and spawn creepers for one day in the same cycle'
+  * Added new 'minverticaldist' and 'maxverticaldist' keywords to the spawner system.
+These will allow you to specify a vertical distance between the spawner and the spawn position
+  * The spawner system will now fail if no dimensions are specified (as it should, it's not optional)
+* **30 April 2023:**
+  * Added new 'building' keyword that you can use to test as a condition.
+This will allow testing if (for example) a spawn is in a certain list of buildings
+* **28 April 2023:**
+  * Added support for the 'tag' keyword in a block description (in favor of the old and non functional 'ore' keyword)
+* **7 Feb 2023:**
+  * Added new 'validspawn' and 'sturdy' conditions to the spawner system.
+This avoids spawning mobs on slabs for example

 ## Commands

 These mods have various commands that allow you to debug and tweak what is going on: